Step stool: Uses

 Step stools have a wide range of uses, being an important aid for working at home.
-The ones with a wide platform, they are very practical for wall painters, who can even walk on the platform without having to go up&down every time they need to change their work area a few inches.
-They are used, for example, to change light bulbs and fluorescent lights in rooms with high ceilings, to pick fruit in horticulture and other activities.
+The ones that have a wide platform are practical for wall painters, who can even walk on the platform without having to go up & down every time they need to change their work area by a few inches.
+For example, they are used to change light bulbs and fluorescent lights in rooms with high ceilings, pick fruit in horticulture, and other activities.
 They are also used by photographers when they need a higher overall viewing point.
 Some models can be used as a sitting stool.

-They are suitable only for use on floors with a flat surface and are not usable on those with irregular surfaces.
-They can be used as a ladder, but they have the advantage of being more comfortable to be able to stand on its wider platform.
-For small heights they are safer than a normal ladder.
-However, they have the disadvantage of being less stable than a "normal ladder resting on the wall" so care should be taken when using a high step stool (or folding ladder) instead of a normal ladder placed against the wall, because with an imbalance it could tip over, someone holding it would be advisable.
+They are suitable only for use on floors with a flat surface.
+They are not usable on those with irregular surfaces.
+They can be used as a ladder while having the advantage of being more comfortable to be able to stand on its wider platform.
+For small heights, they are safer than a normal ladder.
+However, they have the disadvantage of being less stable than a "normal ladder resting on the wall", so care should be taken when using a high step stool (or folding ladder) instead of a normal ladder placed against the wall, because with an imbalance, it could tip over.